onaio/Reveal-Thailand/docs/canopy/biophics integration/README.md

 - Biophics integration is mainly creating a link between Reveal and the Biophics system
 - We need to move case information from the Biophics system into Reveal. _See [index case generation](index-case-generation.md) for more info_
-- The case information is used by Reveal to create plans and interventions. _See [plan generation](plan-generation.md) for more info_
-- Biophics would like to track the interventions as they occur, so we need to send all the data collected by the app back to the biophics system. _See [data sync](data-sync.md) for more info_
+- Biophics would like to track the interventions as they occur, so we need to send all the data collected by the app back to the biophics system.
+We use SymmetricDS for this, _see [symmetricDS](../symmetricDS/README.md) for more info_